-- 1. Please wait until the transfer of files into \$HOME/drl/data/dsm/ingest is complete before proceeding to the next step. - 2.
-Input data files must have mission-compliant file names (as shown in Tables 1a and 1b) in order to be registered correctly and processed by IPOPP.
+- 1. Please wait until the transfer of files into \$HOME/drl/data/dsm/ingest is complete before proceeding to step 3(c). - 2.
+Input data files must have mission-compliant file names (as shown in Tables 1a through 1e) in order to be registered correctly and processed by IPOPP.
 The CRECBuilder package can be used to rename nonconforming Aqua/Terra packet files and generate CSRs from packet files where CSRs are unavailable.
 The CRECBuilder software package is available at: https://directreadout.sci.gsfc.nasa.gov/?id=software

-3. Some types of IPOPP ingest require sets of related files.
-The ingest\ipopp.sh script (refer to Step 3c) looks for these sets and only ingests complete sets.
-The number and types of files that make up a set can be determined from Tables 1a and 1b by looking at the Level 0 SPA services that must be enabled to process them.
+(refer to step 3c) looks for these sets and only ingests complete sets.
+The number and types of files that make up a set can be determined from Tables 1a through 1e.
+Tables 1a and 1b describe input sets for Level 0 data; tables 1c through 1e describe input sets for Level 1 data.